Career & Professional Development Programming for Graduate Students

 Responsible Conduct of Research (RCR) Course (ID500)

-A zero credit graduate course run each winter to provide instruction on best practices in research and experimental design, data management, and record keeping, as well as provides an overview of authorship rights, mentoring, collaboration and conflicts of interest, research subjects ethics and policies, intellectual property and ownership of data, and research misconduct, among other topics.
+A zero credit graduate course run each Spring semester to provide instruction on best practices in research and experimental design, data management, and record keeping, as well as provides an overview of authorship rights, mentoring, collaboration and conflicts of interest, research subjects ethics and policies, intellectual property and ownership of data, and research misconduct, among other topics.
 The course satisfies NIH RCR requirements.

 Leadership Series

 A multi-session series run every other spring to bolster leadership skill development through interactive workshops on personality type and self-awareness, emotional intelligence and interpersonal skills, team dynamics and multicultural competencies, conflict management and negotiation, organizational leadership, strategic planning, as well as project and time management.
 Graduate students have the option of joining a peer leadership group following the series to continue developing leadership skills.
-The next leadership series will be run in Spring 2022.
+The next leadership series will be run in Spring 2026.

 Pedagogy Course (ID527)

 A zero credit graduate course run each Fall to bolster teaching proficiency through in depth and interactive sessions on the science behind student learning, scientific teaching, assessments and rubrics, active learning, project based learning, technology in the classroom, and course design.
-Participants will learn through both lecture and practicum format of the course, and will work in small groups to develop a short teachable unit incorporating the techniques learned throughout the course, which they will ultimately present at the conclusion of the series.

 Thesis/Dissertation Writing Boot Camp